 Preparing for your NDIS plan review

-To prepare for your NDIS plan review, it is important to ask your therapists, including support coordinators, physios, speech, and occupational therapists, etc – to write a letter talking about how they have supported you during the year.
-If they write a letter about the support, they provided you, it will give the NDIS an indication of why this support was important, and whether you need more or less of it in your next NDIS plan.
+To prepare for your NDIS plan review, it is important to see your therapists, including support coordinators, physios, speech, and occupational therapists.
+Ask them to write a letter talking about how they have supported you during the year.
+If they do this for you, it will give the NDIS an indication of why this support was important, and whether you need more or less of it in your next NDIS plan.